Cultural Awareness and skills of Intercultural Communication...

 5. Practical Understanding of the Equality Act and Codes: not just what the law says, but more importantly, what it means: what facts of work practice (even if unintentionally) could potentially found a case.
 (With analysis of DVD showing facts of a real NHS Employment Tribunal case).

-6. Cultural Differences: seen as ‘problems’ to be ‘dealt with’ or as interesting and valued sources of enrichment for all?
+6. Cultural Differences: are they seen as ‘problems’ to be ‘dealt with’ or as interesting and valued sources of enrichment for all?
 Religious festivals and practices.
 Varying family and social traditions.
 How different cultures express stress/emotions differently.
 How different first languages influence people’s ways of thinking and styles of communicating in English.

 7. What to do if people do not speak English, or only partly speak English?
 Ways of using interpreters successfully; and professional skills for successfully communicating in English with anyone for whom it is not their first language.